mazemasterjs/mazemaster-shared-library/README.md

 ### v1.8.5

+- Removed IMazeLoc - it's not very useful (and may be causing issues with instantiation?
+- Location class renamed to "MazeLoc" - there's a core node class called "Location" that seemed to be interfering with some things
+  - It didn't help - something about this class prevents it from exposing internal functions when referenced via a parent object (e.g. Game->Player->MazeLoc)
+- Re-added lastUpdated to Score object to support date-sorted database queries
 - Stripped property accessors from Engram - what was the point anyway?
 Lots of pointless accessors all over the place after recent refactoring, but may not get around to removing them all.
 - Fixed mismatch in Enum.TROPHY_IDS: WINNER_WINNER_CHEDDAR_DINNER is now CHICKEN_DINNER
 - Added COMMANDS enum: {NONE, LOOK, MOVE, JUMP, WRITE, SIT, STAND, QUIT}